mjf1406/asl/README.md

 -   added a donation amount and people counter.
 -   added an Idea feedback type to the survey.
 -   made the survey open in a new tab.
--   added expainers for the different ways to download.
+-   added explainers for the different ways to download.
--
+-   TEST COMMIT

 ## Change Log